Karate: Shito-Ryu

 Magazine ( Martial Arts MASTERS)

 Each style has different strong points and ideas about technique.
-Shotokan stresses dynamic, straight movement.
-Shito-ryu, quicker, angular movements for speed and power.
+Shotokan stresses on dynamic, straight movement.
+Shito-ryu, stresses quicker, angular movements for speed and power.
 Goju-ryu stresses circular movements to produce power.
 Wado-ryu stresses the movements of traditional jujitsu.
 Each style's techniques are, of course, a result of it's history and development.

 Our school's style is Shito-Ryu.
-It was founded by Kenwa Mabuni (1887-1952) an Okinawan descended from the "Bushi" or warrior class.
-The name Shito-Ryu was developed to honor two of Kenwa Mabuni's karate teachers, Itosu and Higashionna (the first kanji in Itosu sounds like "shi" and the first kanji in Higashionna sounds like "to" while "Ryu" means "style" or "way of doing").
+It was founded by Kenwa Mabuni (1887-1952) an Okinawan descendant from the "Bushi" or warrior class.He practice two styles of Karate from Itosu and Higashionna (Higaonna) plus Shinden Fudoryu Jujitsu as well.
+He put them together and he created his style which is named "Shito-Ryu" The name Shito-Ryu was developed to honor two of Kenwa Mabuni's karate teachers, Itosu and Higashionna (the first kanji in Itosu sounds like "shi" and the first kanji in Higashionna sounds like "to" while "Ryu" means "style" or "way of doing").

 Since Shito-Ryu is the style at our school, we favor the performance of smaller, quicker, angular movements for speed and power.
-The repetitions of these movements not only develop the power to perform them, but also the stamina to perform them during competition or to carry out the routines of daily life.
+The repetitions of these movements not only develop the power to perform them, but also the stamina to perform them during Karate-Do training or to carry out the routines of daily life.

 With the Chairman of the JKF and WKF Technical Committee, Tsuyama Sensei

 Today, Japan Karate-do is practiced worldwide.
 Therefore, JKF requires its overseas instructors to learn more than one style.
-As a result, the instructor can not only understand and tech a style other than his own but also understand and teach his own style more deeply.
-Our school starts by teaching the natural movements and techniques of Shito-ryu.
-Later, at intermediate and advanced levels, students learn not only advanced Shito-ryu but also Goju-ryu.
+As result, the instructor can understand and teach his own style

 shito-ryu, shuko-kai, shuko-kai international, kunio miyake, arts, aikido, brasil, brasilian, boxing, budo, budosai, defense, dojo, do, fight, fighting, goho, gari, gi, grab, hit, haito, honbu, honor, iaido, international, jujitsu, juho, jutsu, jujustu, karate, kari, kiai, kunio, kick, kempo, kenpo, miyake, nage, osu, punch, randori, sabaki, sensei, sen, shorinji, shaolin, shuko, shukokai, shotokan, throw, ukemi, weak, war, wa